ember-learn/ember-blog/source/2019-12-14-countdown-to-the-new-year-ember-power-select.md

 ### Why I Like It

-I have grown to love using Ember Power Select while developing a crud-rich web app which benefits from many instances of select elements driven by asynchronous searches.
+I have grown to love using Ember Power Select while developing a CRUD-rich web app which benefits from many instances of select elements driven by asynchronous searches.
 I have made use of the [cookbook](https://ember-power-select.com/cookbook) to debounce those searches and so reduce the load on the server while maintaining a slick feel to the interface.
 The look of the resulting selects is fine just as they but the [clearly documented API](https://ember-power-select.com/docs/api-reference) has allowed me to tweak each use of the addon and so provide a better experience to the users.

 Although [some work](https://github.com/cibernox/ember-power-select/issues/1251) has been done to support Octane it appears that as of today this isn't yet complete.